racompton/DDoS-Amplification-Information/README.md

 packet size range for request is 62-168 bytes

-packet size range for reply is XXX bytes
+   packet size range for reply is 1200-1500 bytes

 amplification factor is 6.3